Sonia Chadwick Hawkes: Career

 In 1956 Chadwick began a multi-year excavation at a prehistoric site on Longbridge Deverill Cow Down in Wiltshire.
 The work was carried out for the Ministry of Works and concluded in 1960.

-Chadwick contributed to the inaugural volume of Medieval Archaeology in 1957, published by the recently established Society for Medieval Archaeology; she edited a posthumous article on the early medieval art of the Jutes from Anglo-Saxonist Edward Thurlow Leeds.
+Chadwick contributed to the inaugural volume of Medieval Archaeology in 1957, published by the recently established Society for Medieval Archaeology, editing a posthumous article on the early medieval art of the Jutes from Anglo-Saxonist Edward Thurlow Leeds.
 Chadwick's early research explored the decorated metalwork found in early medieval graves.
-She produced a study re-assessment of 1920s finds from the Anglo-Saxon cemetery at Finglesham, a prelude to her own excavations there from 1959.
+She produced a study reassessing 1920s finds from the Anglo-Saxon cemetery at Finglesham, a prelude to her own excavations there from 1959.
 The field of Anglo-Saxon archaeology developed significantly in the early 20th century with systematic approaches to data; Hawkes was part of a wave of archaeologists including J. N. L. Myres, Vera Evison, and Audrey Meaney who continued this trend, investigating cemeteries to explore the history of England in the early Middle Ages.

-In 1958, she was appointed Curator of Scunthorpe Museum.
-The museum took over excavations at an Anglian cemetery in Fonaby, Lincolnshire; Chadwick was responsible for the finds and began indexing them – a project which was built on by Alison M. Cook and the finished product published in more than two decades later.
+In 1958, she was appointed curator of Scunthorpe Museum.
+The museum took over excavations at an Anglian cemetery in Fonaby, Lincolnshire; Chadwick was responsible for the finds and began indexing them – a project which was built on by Alison M. Cook and the finished product published more than two decades later.

-Chadwick spoke about the work at Longbridge Deverill at the 'Problems relating to the Iron Age in Southern Britain' conference in December that year, organised by the Council for British Archaeology at the Institute of Archaeology in Oxford.
+Chadwick spoke about the work at Longbridge Deverill at the "Problems relating to the Iron Age in Southern Britain" conference in December that year, organised by the Council for British Archaeology at the Institute of Archaeology in Oxford.
 Chadwick met fellow archaeologist Christopher Hawkes at the conference and they married in January 1959.
 She left Scunthorpe Museum in 1959 to join the Institute of Archaeology at the University of Oxford, where Christopher lectured, as a research assistant.
 She remained with the institute, later becoming a lecturer, until she retired in 1994.
 Christopher joined Sonia at Longbridge Deverill for the final season of excavation in 1960, which Paul Ashbee described as a "honeymoon joint enterprise".

 From 1959 to 1967, Hawkes led excavations at Finglesham Anglo-Saxon cemetery in Kent.
 Hawkes was elected a Fellow of the Society of Antiquaries (FSA) in 1961.
 Between 1961 and 1962, she also led excavations at an Anglo-Saxon cemetery at Worthy Park in Hampshire.
 From 1963 to 1971, Hawkes catalogued a collection of finds from the 18th-century antiquarian Bryan Faussett.